Adarsh-Pixel/Shell-scripting/README.md

     [ -n "$var" ] -> This is true if var is having any data

     -z and -n are inverse propotional options

+    #In Bash scripting, even if the instruction x-fails, it just goes with the execution of other commands in sequence.
+    #That's the default behavior of BASH.
+    # If you don't want the script to proceed further in case of any failure, you can use "set -e" in the begining of the script.